MASSERMAN

 Below are summaries of recent trial results for defendants we represented.

-Our client is a manufacturer and seller of lighting equipment used in amateur photography, which was sued in 2015 by a competing company for a declaration of invalidity of our client’s patent on a lamp holder used as part of a photography lighting kit.
+Our client was a manufacturer and seller of lighting equipment used in amateur photography, which was sued by a competing company for a declaration of invalidity of our client’s patent on a lamp holder used as part of a photography lighting kit.
 Our client filed a cross-claim for patent infringement.
-In late 2017, we were brought in as trial counsel.
-The jury trial commenced on May 21, 2019.
-After a 5-day trial and 2 days of deliberations, the jury unanimously found in favor of our client that the competing manufacturer infringed our client’s patent and there was willful infringement, awarding our client the full amount of its damages sought for lost profits in the sum of $138,363.00.
+In late 2017, we were brought in as trial counsel for the protracted litigation in Federal Court.
+After a 5-day trial and 2 days of deliberations, the jury unanimously found that our client did not infringe plaintiff’s patent and found in favor of our client on its cross-complaint.
+The jury found that the plaintiff manufacturer infringed our client’s patent and there was willful infringement, awarding our client the full amount of its damages sought for lost profits in the sum of $138,363.00.
 On our post-trial motion for treble damages, the Court granted the motion and awarded $415,089.00 in treble damages.
 On our post-trial motion for attorney's fees, the Court granted the motion and awarded attorney's fees in the sum of $496,123.90.
 As part of the judgment, the Court also granted our cost bill, pre-judgment interest, and post-judgment interest, bringing the total judgment in favor of our client to over $1 million.
-The competitor is not appealing the judgment.
+The competitor did not appeal the judgment.

 The plaintiff was a United States Postal Service worker delivering mail to the defendant homeowner’s property, when a dog owned by the defendant tenant, the homeowner’s mother, burst out the front door and caused the plaintiff to fall.
 The plaintiff sustained a left wrist fracture and scaphulate ligament tear necessitating surgery, and orthopedic injuries.
 We prevailed on a motion for summary adjudication for the owner and trial proceeded between the plaintiff and the tenant/dog owner.
 The plaintiff requested $350,000 at trial.
 After a 6-day trial the jury returned a verdict of $30,000, and reduced the recovery to $16,800 by allocating negligence at 56% to the defendant and 44% to the plaintiff.